Tahoe Regional Planning Agency: Controversy and criticism

 The shore zone of Lake Tahoe has a long and challenging history.
-Regulations affecting the construction of piers, buoys and other shore zone-related issues have been researched and debated extensively since the 1980s.
-The Tahoe Lakefront Homeowners Association and others call for fewer restrictions on development, claiming that every lake front property owner should be allowed to build a pier.
-Other groups, such as the League to Save Lake Tahoe and the Sierra Club, argue that allowing hundreds of new piers will harm fish habitat and scenic quality, and will further block the public from access to beaches and will inhibit kayaking along the shore.
+Regulations affecting the construction of piers, buoys, and other shore-zone-related issues have been the subject of extensive research and debate since the 1980s.
+The Tahoe Lakefront Homeowners Association and others call for fewer restrictions on development, claiming that every lakefront property owner should be allowed to build a pier.
+Other groups, such as the League to Save Lake Tahoe and the Sierra Club, argue that allowing hundreds of new piers will harm fish habitat and scenic quality, and will further block public access to beaches and inhibit kayaking along the shore.

 For more than 25 years, the TRPA has not allowed new structures such as piers in areas considered "prime fish habitat."
 These areas are still considered limited and fragile.
-However, aforementioned scientific studies were conducted over a period of 15 years that showed protective measures could be taken to reduce the impacts of additional piers on the lake and that some underwater structures actually benefited fish populations in "feed and escape cover" habitat areas.
-In 2005 and 2006, after 20 years of debate, the agency released an environmental document with alternatives that would allow some new development in the shore zone, but says it balanced new development with programs that increased public beach access, protected sensitive areas, and set high standards for development.
+However, the aforementioned scientific studies, conducted over 15 years, showed that protective measures could be taken to reduce the impacts of additional piers on the lake and that some underwater structures actually benefited fish populations in "feed and escape cover" habitat areas.
+In 2005 and 2006, after 20 years of debate, the agency released an environmental document with alternatives that would allow some new development in the shore zone, but also balanced new development with programs that increased public beach access, protected sensitive areas, and set high development standards.

-According to the agency, the shore zone example shows how TRPA attempts to serve all members of the public fairly by using the best available science and planning practices to protect Lake Tahoe and create a balance between the man made and natural environments.
+According to the agency, the shore zone example shows how TRPA attempts to serve all members of the public fairly by using the best available science and planning practices to protect Lake Tahoe and create a balance between the maman-madend natural environments.
 The agency says it understands that on some controversial issues, consensus isn't possible.
-But after robust collaboration between TRPA and the public, common ground can emerge to move the process forward.
+But after robust collaboration between TRPA and the public, common ground can emerge, enabling the process to move forward.
 Even so, the shore zone changes remain in limbo.